levikore/MA_GIT_Console_Appliction/README.md

 # MA_Git_Console_Application
-A git like console aplication written in java
+A git like console aplication written in java.
-Can commit new changes in root folder using delta and SHA-1, create branches
+Can commit new changes in root folder using delta and SHA-1, create branches.

 ## Menu: